Jukebox History 1952-1998

 The Ristaucrat company, founded by Gustave W. Ristau and managed by his three sons

-Again in 1950 through 1954 they tried to find a market for small inexpensive
+Manufacturing Company.
+Again in 1950 through 1954 they tried to find a market

-S-45, but like the Chicago Coin Hit Parade and the Williams
+45 and S-45, but like the Chicago Coin Hit Parade and

-Music Mite there was no immediate nation-wide success although it seems
+the Williams Music Mite there was no immediate nation-wide success

 100 models for export.
 In the early sixties they tried again with a new

-that the company produced the models Jubilee, Century, Holiday,
+produced the models Jubilee, Century, Holiday, and Jewel

 in Mexico City, and the firm was liquidated.
 The machinery from the factory was